 There is a wide selection of HEVs available in Australia, including a number of popular Toyota models, which were among the first hybrids to be introduced in the country.

 The pricing and specifications in this list have been gathered from carsguide.com.au and caradvice.com.au.
 This is not an exhaustive list and should be used as a general guide only.
 The ‘CO2’ number is the vehicle’s emissions of carbon dioxide (CO2) in grams per kilometre travelled (g/km).
 According to energy.gov.au, a ‘green’ vehicle is defined as one with emissions that do not exceed 120 grams of CO2 emissions per km.
-Not all hybrid cars in this list will meet this ‘green’ benchmark.

-Most popular HEV
+Most popular hybrid electric vehicles

 Mr Costello told Canstar that Toyota’s range of hybrid cars were among the most well-known in the market, including the Prius, which took the notion of a petrol/electric car into the mainstream in Australia in 2001.
 While the Prius is still one of Toyota’s best-recognised hybrid vehicles, Mr Costello said there are now a number of other Toyota hybrid models that have also proved popular with Australian buyers.